rzinak/oblivion/README.md

 so im thinking of simple operations for now, and making it more complex over time

+**lifecycle phases i added**

+@OblivionPostConstruct
+@OblivionPreDestroy
+@OblivionPreShutdown

+**lifecycle phases to add**

+@OblivionPreInitialization
+@OblivionPostInitialization
+@OblivionPostShutdown

+**other cool things to implement**

+*conditional lifecycle methods*: i belive this involves adding attributes to lifecycle annotations, like running a method only if a property is set, or only if a particular bean is present in the container

+`@OblivionPostConstruct(cond = "env.prod")`

+basically before invoking the method i must evaluate the condition

+*async lifecycle methods*: it would be cool to allow methods to run asynchronously, its good for performing long-running initializations or cleanup tasks without blocking the main thread. and it would also improve performance by parallelizing lifecycle tasks (i believe this feature is a must in case this project grows considerably)

+i believe that it can be implement similar to the idea above, by adding an attribute to the lifecycle, since adding a custom @Async annotation will probably make it look like its related to the DI itself and not the lifecycle.

+`@OblivionPostConstruct(async = true)`

+can use a thread pool to invoke them

+*ordered lifecycle methods*: this is some cool thing i was thinking, like ordering lifecycle calls

+lets say i have these two annotations:

+`@OblivionPostConstruct(order = 1)`
+`@OblivionPostConstruct(async = 2)`

+this way we have more control on when things are running

+to implement this gotta sort them by their order before invoking

+*custom lifecycles*: maybe i can allow users to define their own custom lifecycle phases, by allowing them to register custom lifecycle annotations.

+aint think of a way to do this yet

 ### other things to do

 - better error handling